ghost-dev-gr/ghost-dev-gr/README.md

 # 💫 About Me:
-🔭 I’m currently working on ZeroBot<br>🌱 I’m currently learning React <br>⚡ Fun fact is that it's not just about finding and fixing the bug, but rather about discovering the reason it was created
+🔭 I’m currently working on autodelete.xyz<br>🌱 I’m currently learning React <br>⚡ Fun fact is that it's not just about finding and fixing the bug, but rather about discovering the reason it was created

 ## 🌐 Socials: